 Rule 1501:46-3-06 | Animal leash requirement.

-(A) It shall be unlawful for any person who is the owner or handler of any animal to refuse or fail to keep such animal on a leash in hand and under control at all times while such animal is within any area administered by the division except as allowed in rule 1501:41-9-10 of the Administrative Code or except as authorized in paragraphs (C), (D), and (E) of this rule.
-Said leash shall not exceed six feet in length from hand to animal.
+(A) It is unlawful for any person who is the owner or handler of any animal to refuse or fail to keep such animal on a leash in hand and under control at all times while such animal is within any area administered by the division except as allowed in rule 1501:46-9-10 of the Administrative Code or except as authorized in paragraphs (C), (D), and (E) of this rule.
+Said leash is not to exceed six feet in length from hand to animal.

 (B) Any animal found at large may be seized and disposed of as provided by law or ordinance covering disposal of stray animals on highways or public property then in effect in the territory in which the area administered by the division is located wherein such stray animal was seized.